Internet security statement

 The content of a phishing e-mail or text message is intended to trigger a quick reaction from you.
 It can use upsetting or exciting information; demand an urgent response or employ a false pretense or statement.
 Phishing messages are normally not personalized.

 It is not Great-West Life’s practice to email you or ask you to provide or confirm your PIN, password, or other confidential or financial information, other than as may occur in response to an inquiry from you.
-If you receive such a request, or if you have any concern as to the validity of an email from Great-West Life, a website claiming to be a Great-West Life website, a digital communication claiming to be from Great-West Life and its employees, or our online security, please contact our Special Investigations Unit toll free at 1-877-751-4317 or email us.
+If you receive such a request, or if you have any concern as to the validity of an email from Great-West Life, a website claiming to be a Great-West Life website, a digital communication claiming to be from Great-West Life and its employees, or our online security, please contact our Corporate Security & Investigations team toll-free at 1-877-751-3417 or email us.

 Please attach any suspicious email in its original form, screenshots in the case of instant messages from other communication platforms, or in the case of a website please include the URL in your notification.